FOGProject/fogproject/README.md

 ## Introduction

 FOG is a free open-source cloning/imaging solution/rescue suite.
 FOG can be used to image Windows XP, Vista, Windows 7 and Window 8 PCs using PXE, PartClone, and a Web GUI to tie it together.
-Includes featues like memory and disk test, disk wipe, av scan & task scheduling.
+Includes features like memory and disk test, disk wipe, av scan & task scheduling.

 ## Install Stable (1.2.0)